flexivian/govdoc-scanner/apps/doc-scanner/README.md

 ## Usage

-1. Place your PDF/DOCX documents in a folder named with the GEMI ID under data_src
+1. Place your PDF/DOCX documents in a folder named with the GEMI ID under input folder as seen above.
 2. Run the processor:

 ```sh